Brrr! Winter is here! But before you book that tropical getaway, you may be surprised to learn that cold weather actually has some health benefits.

 Cold Weather’s Beauty Benefits

 While we may consider cold weather harsh, our skin can benefit from exposure to cooler temperatures.
 Cold weather enhances blood circulation, which reduces the likelihood of puffy eyes and facial swelling.
 When exposed to cooler temperatures, the blood vessels in your face react by giving you that fresh, “wholesome” look—clear, bright eyes and rosy-red cheeks.
 Exposure to cool weather also tightens the pores of your skin and invigorates your face, like a refreshing splash of cold water or a cold shower.
-Hot water has an opposite effect and can dry the skin.
+Hot water has the opposite effect and can dry the skin.
 But that’s not to say prolonged exposure to very cold air doesn’t wreak havoc on your skin (frostbite, etc).
 Always protect exposed skin when the temperatures are below freezing.

 How Does Cold Weather Affect Mood and Behavior?

 Does hot weather make you hot-tempered?
-Or do you find you’re cranky when its cold?
+Or do you find you’re cranky when it’s cold?
 Researchers in Poland conducted a study to determine if there was a direct correlation between temperatures and stress levels.
 They found that the stress hormone, cortisol, is actually lower in your body in winter, and rises along with hotter summer temperatures.
 Increased levels of cortisol (along with dehydration and being forced to stay indoors during extreme heat) are thought to make us more apt to be irritable or angry.
 Crime statistics support this research as a rise in reported acts of violence during hot summer weather are the norm.
 So don’t be surprised if, on sweltering summer days, your fuse is short.

 While gray skies and shorter days with less sunshine in the winter may bring on the blues, exercising in cold weather can actually make you happier.
 Hot, humid weather can leave you feeling drained, especially after physical exertion.
 Experts say exercising outdoors in cold weather increases the release of endorphins, those feel-good hormones, as your body works harder to stay warm, it naturally lifts your mood.